-Under the Common Core Standards, a child’s vocabulary plays an ever more important role in shaping a student who will one day be college-ready.
+Your child’s vocabulary plays an important role in helping your student become college-ready.
 The surest way to expand your fifth grader’s vocabulary is simple: read more.
 Have your child read on her own from a range of fiction and nonfiction books.
 (Check out this list of books to challenge fifth grade readers.)
 Believe it or not, even at 9 or 10 years old, kids benefit from (and enjoy) being read to.

-Along with expanding her reading repertoire, this year your fifth grader should be acquiring a firm grasp of language and its basic conventions.
-(She should even be able to recognize a variety of English dialects in the written or spoken word — be it a sharecropper from the South or chimney sweep speaking Cockney — all of which can be tricky.)
-She should now be able to intuitively figure out more complicated unknown words, relying on a toolkit of skills including using a text’s context for clues and recognizing common affixes and root words to decipher a word’s meaning (e.g. photograph, photosynthesis).
-Also, she should regularly be using a dictionary and thesaurus (print and digital) and refer to glossaries to look up words and phrases.
+Your fifth grader should be acquiring a firm grasp of language and its basic conventions.
+She should now be able to intuitively figure out more complicated unknown words, relying on skills including using a text’s context for clues and recognizing common affixes and root words to decipher a word’s meaning (e.g. photograph, photosynthesis).
+Also, she should regularly be using dictionaries, thesauruses, and glossaries to look up words and phrases.

-An even bigger world of rich word use is at play, as fifth graders make use of figurative language such as similes (e.g. busy as a bee), metaphors (e.g. you are what you eat), alliteration (e.g. she sells seashells by the seashore) and a fifth grader’s favorite, hyperbole (a.k.a. wild exaggeration).
+Finally, fifth graders learn to use figurative language, such as similes (e.g. busy as a bee), metaphors (e.g. you are what you eat), alliteration (e.g. she sells seashells by the seashore), and a fifth grader’s favorite, hyperbole (a.k.a. wild exaggeration).
 Kids should be able to recognize common idioms (e.g. jump on the bandwagon) and proverbs (e.g. two wrongs do not make a right).
 They can also rely on the relationship between words — using synonyms, antonyms, and homographs — to better understand new words.